 DIY Bench For Mudroom

 This bench is a great option for your mudroom.
 Because it is easy to build and with a nice coat of poly, you’ll have a durable piece of furniture that will last for many years to come.

 Because it’s made with 4×4 legs, it will hold up to everyday use in the mudroom.

 Whether it’s kicking off your boots in the winter, or putting on your Sunday dress shoes, this DIY seating bench will do the trick!

 - RYOBI Cordless Drill (brand optional) but I LOVE my RYOBI!

 - Wipe on poly (for interior use) or outdoor wood finish

-Simple DIY Rustic Seating Bench
+Rustic DIY Seating Bench